evenmn/lammps-simulator/README.md

 2. [LAMMPS](https://lammps.sandia.gov/) (Any recent version)

 ## Basic usage
 To run a LAMMPS script from the current directory, the script has to be specified and the way of running the simulation has to be defined.
-The easiest way of doing this is to use the default simulation object, `local_sim`:
+The easiest way of doing this is to use the default simulation object, `sim`:
 ``` python
 from lammps_simulator import sim